xavidop/alexa-nodejs-dynamo-local/README.md

 The Alexa Skills Kit Command Line Interface (ASK CLI) is a tool for you to manage your Alexa skills and related resources, such as AWS Lambda functions.
 With ASK CLI, you have access to the Skill Management API, which allows you to manage Alexa skills programmatically from the command line.
-If you want how to create your Skill with the ASK CLI, please follow the first steps explained in my [Node.js Skill](https://github.com/xavidop/alexa-nodejs-lambda-helloworld) sample.
+If you want how to create your Skill with the ASK CLI, please follow the first step explained in my [Node.js Skill](https://github.com/xavidop/alexa-nodejs-lambda-helloworld) sample.
 Let's start!

 ## Creating local DynamoDB